maths/moodle-qtype_stack/doc/en/Authoring/Question_blocks.md

     [[ comment ]] Place comments here which will not appear to students. [[/ comment ]]

-Note that, in it’s current form the comment block requires that the contents are syntactically correct so no mismatched blocks are possible inside comments.
+Note that, in the current form the comment block requires that the contents are syntactically correct so no mismatched blocks are possible inside comments.
 (We intend to change this in the future.)

 ## Empty blocks ##